 Germs are everywhere; we can’t avoid them.
 Anything we do or anything we touch; germs will be there.
 But there is one thing which must be completely free of all types of germs; your toothbrush.
 Naturally, no one would want to put anything dirty in their mouths.
-By making sure that you keep your toothbrush clean and free of germs, you can prevent chances of development of teeth cavities and other types of dental problems.
+By making sure that you keep your toothbrush clean and free of germs, you can prevent the chances of the development of teeth cavities and other types of dental problems.
 Here are some tips that can help you in keeping your toothbrush squeaky clean.

-1. Never Share your Toothbrush
+1. Never Share Your Toothbrush

-You may share a lot of things with your loved ones and family members, but a toothbrush is not something which should be shared with anyone.
+You may share a lot of things with your loved ones and family members, but a toothbrush is not something that should be shared with anyone.
 Each member of your family must have their own toothbrush.
-This will prevent cross-contamination and minimize the chances of development of communicable dental infections.
+This will prevent cross-contamination and minimize the chances of the development of communicable dental infections.

 2. Don’t Keep Them Together